 One – The TV Ads Show a Distorted Picture of Cruises

 We’ve all seen the cruise ads on TV and they are all full of a bunch of thin, healthy and attractive looking people, right?
 Well, ignore them.
-This is just advertising and they’re paid a lot of money to make things look all attractive and wonderful.
+This is just advertising and the ad companies pay a lot of money to make things look all attractive and wonderful to sell more cruises.

 However, the reality is, you’re going to see the same types of people you see everywhere around town.
 There are usually several thousand people on a ship and they come in a great range of ages, races/nationalities, and many different sizes and ability levels.
 Every cruise we’ve ever been on has people with canes, walkers, scooters, wheelchairs, etc. There are even a few special cabins fitted with grab bars and special layouts to accommodate folks with a variety of disabilities.